3\%-accurate predictions for the clustering of dark matter, haloes and subhaloes, over a wide range of cosmologies and scales: The performance of the scaling

 Overall, we find that the scaling provides remarkably accurate predictions.
 For the mass power spectrum, it is accurate to better than $\sim3\%$ from very large to highly non-linear ones.
 To put this in context, we recall that the accuracy among different $N$-body codes is at $\sim 3\%$ at $\log (k/\ihMpc) \sim -0.5$ (i.e. \citealt{Schneider:2016}, note this is mostly driven by the accuracy in the time integration and force calculation).
 Note that the accuracy is somewhat poorer for non-standard $\Lambda$CDM parameters ($M_{\nu}$, $w_0$, and $w_a$).
 We have tracked this to inaccuracies in the models for concentration-mass relations, as they are typically less tested and calibrated for changes in those cosmological parameters.

 In the case of $V_{\rm peak}$-selected subhaloes, the accuracy remains very high -- better than $4 \%$ for all target cosmologies and scales considered.
-To put again this value into context, we note that assembly bias can cause differences of up to 20\% in the 2-halo term of the galaxy correlation function, with non-trivial dependences on redshift and the type of galaxy selection \citep{C19}.
+To put again this value into context, we note that galaxy assembly bias can cause differences of up to 20\% in the 2-halo term of the galaxy correlation function, with non-trivial dependences on redshift and the type of galaxy selection \citep{C19}.
 Thus, the rescaling uncertainty is $\sim4-5$ times smaller than the impact of assembly bias, which also incidentally implies the rescaling is correctly capturing most of it.
+Since galaxy assembly bias is a direct consequence of halo assembly bias, these results suggest our method is recovering most of the halo assembly bias signal of the simulation.

 There are, however, hints of systematic differences -- most notably for large changes in $n_s$, which is the cosmology that presents the largest changes in the original and target primordial power spectra.
 There are various plausible explanations for this systematic error.
 Firstly, as we discussed earlier, the formation histories differ between the original and target haloes.
 This implies that subhaloes were accreted at different times and thus the probability of them to be tidally disrupted differs in the original and target cosmologies.
 This, in principle, could be accounted for by tracking the descendants of subhaloes tidally disrupted (a.k.a. orphan subhaloes).
 Another possibility is the response of halo formation on the background overdensity: changes in the large scale power makes halo formation more or less efficient in different regions.
 This effect is currently not modelled in the rescaling algorithm and should modify the large-scale clustering of objects.
 We defer to the future the investigation of these two issues, which can potentially enhance the accuracy of the method even further.